MicrosoftDocs/powerquery-docs/powerquery-docs/best-practices.md

    >[!NOTE]
    > To learn more about the options to unpivot your columns, see [Unpivot columns](unpivot-column.md).

-* If your query has a step that changes the data type of a column but some cells yield errors as the values do not conform to the desired data type, you could remove the rows that yielded error values.
+* If your query has a step that changes the data type of a column, but some cells yield errors as the values don't conform to the desired data type, you could remove the rows that yielded error values.

    >[!NOTE]
    > To more about working and dealing with errors, see [Dealing with errors](dealing-with-errors.md#remove-errors).

 ## Use parameters
 Creating queries that are dynamic and flexible is a best practice.
 Parameters in Power Query help you make your queries more dynamic and flexible.
 A parameter serves as a way to easily store and manage a value that can be reused in many different ways.
-But it is more commonly used in two scenarios:
+But it's more commonly used in two scenarios:

 * **Step argument**&mdash;You can use a parameter as the argument of multiple transformations driven from the user interface.